mj-nexara/bmsf/bmsf-docs/docs/03_Finance/Fund_Receiving_Protocols/Bank_Transfer.md

-\- Full name or organization name
+- Full name or organization name

-\- Country and contact information
+- Country and contact information

-\- Purpose of donation (e.g., Gaza Relief, Rural Education)
+- Purpose of donation (e.g., Gaza Relief, Rural Education)

-\- Amount and currency
+- Amount and currency

-\- Transaction reference number
+- Transaction reference number

-\- Consent for public acknowledgment (optional)
+- Consent for public acknowledgment (optional)

-All data is stored securely and logged in YAML format under `docs/03\_Finance/Donation\_Sources/`.
+All data is stored securely and logged in YAML format under `docs/03_Finance/Donation_Sources/`.

----

-\## 🔐 Compliance \& Safeguards

-\- All bank transfers are vetted by the \*\*Finance \& Legal Desk\*\*

-\- Suspicious or anonymous transfers are flagged for review

-\- Donors from sanctioned regions or industries are declined

-\- Monthly reconciliation reports are generated for audit purposes